 You may want to ask your healthcare provider about the amount of radiation used during the test.
 Also ask about the risks as they apply to you.

-Tell your healthcare provider if you are pregnant or think you may be pregnant.
+Tell your provider if you're pregnant or think you may be pregnant.
 Radiation exposure during pregnancy may lead to birth defects.

 How do I get ready for a chest X-ray?